 Note from the Chef:

-This makes a great snack or starter.
+This part of the recipe makes a great snack or starter.
 The gentle cure and steam is a good way to enjoy the natural flavours and textures of the squash without too much disturbance.
-Crown Prince is definitely my favourite, but this year I have also become fond of Kutsu Black.
+Crown Prince is definitely my favourite, but I have also become fond of Kutsu Black.
 If you have grown the squash yourself you can pickle the leaves but, if not, any nice pickles you have around will make a great substitute – red cabbage is a good one.

 Ingredients